 Use zone focusing to separate focus decisions from making photographs

 This leads to depth of field.
-Technically this is rather complicated, as it depends on focal length, focal distance, aperture and sensor size with a good dose of mathematics tossed in.
+Technically this is rather complicated, because it depends on focal length, focal distance, aperture and sensor size with a good dose of mathematics tossed in.
 Luckily there are apps for that.

 The main factor for regulating depth of field at this point is by changing the aperture.
 A smaller aperture (larger f-number) will give more depth of field, and a larger aperture (small number) less depth of field.